jlapeyre/PrimeSieve.jl/README.md

 uses some of the fastest open-source libraries for these functions.
 The name `Primes` would be better, but that might cause collisions.

+Note: Apr 3, 2016.
+Julia has changed since this was written. (in particular `ccall` and `convert`) So `mfactor` no longer works.
+Most of the rest seems to work.

 See [LICENSE.md](../master/LICENSE.md) for links to the authors of the tables and the libraries used in this package.